dendronhq/dendron-site/vault/dendron.topic.links.md

 You can find further documentation about it [[here|dendron.topic.workbench#backlinks-view]].

-## Other Links
+### Naked Links

-For links to a file format Dendron does not support, you can highlight the link and use `> Dendron: Open Link` to open the file using your operating system default for that file.
+For regular links, you can highlight the link and use `> Dendron: Open Link` to open the file using your operating system default for that file.
 This also applies to opening paths to folders.

 <a href="https://www.loom.com/share/01250485e20a4cdca2a053dd6047ac68"><img src="https://cdn.loom.com/sessions/thumbnails/01250485e20a4cdca2a053dd6047ac68-with-play.gif"> </a>

-## Cross Vault Links
+### Cross Vault Links

 Cross vault links are a way of exactly specifying a note in a [[multi vault|dendron.topic.multi-vault]] workspace.
 You can turn a regular link into a cross vault link by adding `dendron://$vaultName/` prefix where `$vaultName` is the [[name|dendron.ref.config#name]] of your vault.